ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-Stream works with any list in Hot Chocolate but it is only really efficient and gives you all the benefits of using stream if your resolver returns a `IAsyncEnumerable<T>`.
-Our internal paging middleware at the moment does not work with `IAsyncEnumerable<T>` which means you can stream the results but you still will have the fill execution impact on the initial piece of the query.
+Streamworks with any list in Hot Chocolate but it is only really efficient and gives you all the benefits of using stream if your resolver returns a `IAsyncEnumerable<T>`.
+Our internal paging middleware at the moment does not work with `IAsyncEnumerable<T>` which means you can stream the results, but you still will have the fill execution impact on the initial piece of the query.
 We however will rework pagination to use `IAsyncEnumerable<T>`when slicing the data and executing the query.

 Stream and defer both work with Banana Cake Pop if your browser is chrome based.
 We already have an update in the works to make it work with Safari.
 We will issue the BCP update with version 12.1.